-Epibionts: morphological and molecular identification Morphological and molecular approaches were combined to identify epibionts to compare the resolution of methods and to achieve the lowest possible taxonomic level.
-Sampling took place between June 2021 and July 2022 to coincide with the period when kelp fronds were sufficiently developed to host epibionts.
-Fronds were collected at the Kelpcrofters Seaweed Farm (Isle of Skye), preserved in 95–100% ethanol, and stored at –20 °C until analysis.
-Before processing, samples were acclimatised to room temperature and handled under sterile conditions.
-Unattached organisms were recovered by sieving, and fronds were rinsed with ethanol.
+Epibionts: morphological and molecular identification here you need to say when we sampled ropes and when we started to have actual data from fronts.
+Explain where we have gaps and why.
+When harvesting occurred.
+When seeding took place.
+For sugar kelp we have two generations, kyla needs to supply the seeding dates.
+Kelp from July correspond to the later generation.
+Fronds were collected at each of the three stations and were preserved within volume plastic containers in 95–100% ethanol, and stored at –20 °C until analysis.
+Mention replicates per station and segments(tip middle base).
+Before processing, samples were brought to room temperature and handled under sterile conditions.
+Non-sessile organisms were recovered by sieving, and fronds were rinsed with ethanol.
 Each frond was photographed to estimate fouling cover, and attached specimens were removed with sterile forceps.
 Specimens were identified morphologically under a stereomicroscope (Leica S9i), photographed, and preserved for molecular analysis.
 Abundance of each taxon per frond was estimated under the stereomicroscope.
-To confirm and refine identifications, selected individuals were subjected to DNA barcoding.
+To confirm and refine identifications, selected speciments were subjected to DNA barcoding.
 DNA extraction was performed using Qiagen DNeasy® Blood & Tissue Kit protocol with minor adjustments.
 Individual specimens were placed in 2 mL centrifuge tubes, treated with Buffer ATL, and gently pressed with a sterile ball-point tool before the addition of Proteinase K. Samples were incubated at 56 °C for 1 h, and the remaining steps of the Quick-Start Protocol were followed with elution in 150 µL Buffer AE.
 DNA yields were quantified by NanoDrop or Qubit™ Fluorometer; samples exceeding 20 ng/µL were diluted to ~1.3 ng/µL and used for PCR amplification.
 PCR products were checked by gel electrophoresis, purified with the Invitrogen PureLink® PCR Purification Kit and then submitted to Sanger sequencing (University of Dundee).
 Sequences were trimmed and aligned using BioEdit Sequence Alignment Editor and taxonomically assigned using BLAST searches against the NCBI GenBank database.
 A threshold of ≥97% sequence similarity, amplicon length >80 bp, and the lowest E-value was applied for species designation.
 Sequences not meeting these criteria were omitted.

 Planktonic Environmental DNA (eDNA)